iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.5/report.md

 > Does not scan every day...last scan over a week ago.
 Only way to fix is uninstall and redo...but then you lose the past 14 days.....for all the money virginia has been given you think they would have spent a little more on this..but no they need to work on gun control instead<br> :date: __2021-03-11 01:20:34__

 > Never really got to see how the app worked.
 Got COVID, but never got a number to enter my positive results in the app.
 I'm a construction Project Manager and have been on jobsites with lots of COVID cases, and have worked at retirement communities with outbreaks.
 I never got a notification that I may have been exposed.
 I assume this is largely due to the barriers in entering positive results.
 Neat idea, but terrible execution.<br> :date: __2021-02-23 01:09:28__

-> Stopped checking for exposures 1 week ago.
-Is there an update or fix coming?
-When will it be compatible with the other state apps?<br> :date: __2021-02-11 00:34:09__